FreeCAD/FreeCAD-documentation/wiki/Example_Slab_Spanning_in_Two_Directions.md

 ### Create Slab Reinforcementof Slab Spanning in Two directions

-To create Slab reinforcement spanning two direction as shown in above figures you can use makeSlabReinforcement function as follows:-
+To create Slab reinforcement spanning two direction as shown in above figures you can use makeSlabReinforcement function as follows:

 ```python
 from SlabReinforcement.SlabReinforcement import makeSlabReinforcement
 SlabReinforcementGroup = makeSlabReinforcement(